yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 {gcard}
 {gdeck}

-The above example registers with the space for write notifications using the provided template, which can be any .NET object (in this case a {{Data}} object with its processed flag set to {{false}}).
-If a notification occurs, the {{SimpleListener}} is invoked.
+The above example registers with the space for write notifications using the provided template, which can be any .NET object (in this case a `Data` object with its processed flag set to `false`).
+If a notification occurs, the `SimpleListener` is invoked.
 Registration for notifications is performed on the supplied space proxy.

 # Primary/Backup